vibe-io/cdk-extensions/src/glue-tables/README.md

 ```

 ### Glue
 Creates a Glue table using constructs from the **cdk_extensions/glue** module.
-Tables are structured to match expected CloudTrail event logs.
+Table schema is configured for expected CloudTrail event logs data.

 The following partition keys are set:
 - `source`
 - `logname`
 - `regionname`
 - `day`

+Projection is enabled and configured for the expected `yyyy/MM/dd` log format.

 ### Athena Queries
 Creates Athena Queries using the **cdk-extensions/athena** constructs.